-The Company has arrangements in place to and has identified its stakeholders and engage with them through a variety of channels (including via the Company's corporate website) in order to determine the ESG issues that are important to them.
+The Company has in place arrangements through a variety of channels including via the Company's corporate website to engage with the stakeholders in order to determine the ESG issues that are important to them.
 The material ESG issues including the approach towards addressing the impacts and gaps identified are reviewed by Management and reported to the ARC and the Board for approval before they are published annually in the Company's Sustainability Report.
-Further information on the Company's approach to stakeholder engagement and its materiality assessment of the ESG issues can be found on pages 40 to 42 of the AR.
+Further information on the Company's approach to stakeholder engagement and its materiality assessment of the ESG issues can be found on pages 42 to 44 of this AR.